nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biodegradable:** Pertaining to the ability of the material to break down naturally.

-### Expanded Definition and Usage\nBiocomposites are venerated for their role in reducing reliance on non-renewable resources and minimizing environmental pollution.
+### Expanded Definition and Usage:
+Biocomposites are venerated for their role in reducing reliance on non-renewable resources and minimizing environmental pollution.
 They are widely used in automotive interiors, furniture, packaging, and construction, where they offer comparable mechanical properties to synthetic composites but with a significantly lower environmental footprint.
 Ongoing research into improving the durability and water resistance of biocomposites extends their applicability to more diverse and demanding environments.